-As I walked away after speaking with one friend, my arms began to ache, and I heard that she was carrying a burden.
+As I walked away after speaking with one friend, my arms began to ache, and I heard in my spirit that she was carrying a burden.
 I went into the service and stood up at the front where my husband was worshipping.
 Another friend behind me yelled the name of Jesus, and as she did, I was almost swept off my feet and began to laugh.
 Then, I heard “Go to the back of the church.”
 So, I did, and immediately saw my friend carrying the burden.
 I knew I was supposed to pray for her, so as I obeyed the prompting, she wept, and I sensed release over her.

 Then, I sat down and saw all these back packs and chains around people in the congregation.
 Everyone was working so hard to be a good Christian, and yet they were so tired, so burdened.
 I saw Jesus dancing in the aisles playing His flute.
 He said to me, ”Just come dance with me and play the flute.
 They will start to come.
 You’ll see.”
 This was the second time I had seen this vision, and I saw me and others dancing in aisle and playing the flute with Him.

 I knew it was time to go, so Mercy and I slipped out before the service was over and hopped in her truck.
 We made a quick stop by a store for roses and wine, but Mercy decided she was going to pick them out for me.
-Jesus had told me to place rose petals in the water of this creek to symbolize doing that in the Ohio river.
+Jesus had told me to place rose petals in the water of this South Carolina creek to symbolize doing that in the Ohio river.
 The wine was for communion and a sign of the blood covenant that Jesus made on the cross for us.

-As we got back in the truck, Mercy, who sees very well in the spirit, grins, and says, “By the way, we have two angels sitting on the back of my truck, one is the one from yesterday that I saw at Kathie’s event, the angel dressed like a warrior, and the other one is covered in flames and is red.”
-As she said that, I realized my back felt like it was next to heat, like heating pad was in her seat.
+As we got back in the truck, Mercy, who sees very well in the spirit, grinned, and said, “By the way, we have two angels sitting on the back of my truck, one is the one from yesterday that I saw at Kathie’s event, the angel dressed like a warrior, and the other one is red and covered in flames.”
+As she said that, I realized my back felt like it was next to heat, like a heating pad was in her seat.

 Different people have different giftings given by God.
 Some people have the gift of “seeing in the spiritual realm”.
 For most people with this gifting, it means they can see with their natural eyes, like an overlay of spiritual beings over the natural environment.
 Other people have the gift of sensing or feeling the spiritual atmosphere.
 That is more my gifting.
 I sense or feel angels, demons, the spiritual realm, and I typically will have an impression based on that sense.
 Still, others “hear” the inner voice of the Holy Spirit very well, and “hear” in the spirit things happening around them.
 Mercy’s strength was “seeing”.
 Mine was “sensing”.
 (More on this is found in the Resources section at the end.)

-While we drove out to Central, I sensed the need to play the song, “Endless Love” by Lionel Richie, so we found it and turned it up, as I pressed my face against the cool glass of the window next to me.
+While we drove out to Central, I sensed the need to play the song, “Endless Love” by Lionel Richie, so we found it and turned it up, while I pressed my face against the cool glass of the window next to me.
 Holy Spirit had woken me a few days prior with that song in my head.
 As I listened to it, I could sense flames of fire spreading over all the land.
 Flames of His love.